Sergey-eu/deal/README.md

-# Real Estate Deal Analysis
+# Real Estate Deal

-This project provides a real estate deal analysis with a modern UI built using Next.js and Ant Design.
+This project provides a real estate deal with a modern UI built using Next.js and Ant Design.

 ## Tech Stack